Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 | Seller's own website | ✅ Yes (full control) | ❌ No | ❌ No | ❌ No | Very Low |

-The takeaway: if a coin seller is pointing you to their own website testimonials or their Discord vouches instead of an independent platform, ask yourself what they're trying to hide.
+The takeaway is clear: if a coin seller is pointing you to their own website testimonials or their Discord vouches instead of an independent platform, ask yourself what they're trying to hide.

 Red flags: how to spot fake or manipulated reviews